-In other cases, the results are corrected according to age.
+In other cases, the correction is according to age.
 For ages above 30, the result is compensated considering that there is a fall in performance although not in potential.
 In short, it deals with obtaining equality by age in a conventional fashion.

 It could also go the other way, that is to say, theoretical inequality.
 For example, the youngest may be more intelligent due to evolutionary reasons; the statistical work in the annex obtains better adjustments in the studied correlations for an average 10% improvement in each generation.

 Human life expectancy

-Consequently, the filter of two X chromosomes should result in a more stable structure than the one made up by the XY chromosomes.
+Consequently, the filter of two X chromosomes should result in a more stable structure than the one made up of the XY chromosomes.
 The same argumentation can be used for the rest of the 22 pairs of human chromosomes and to those of other animals with sexual differentiation.
-It would not be surprising that it resulted in a higher female longevity; explaining, at least in part, the observed reality.
+It would not be surprising that it resulted in higher female longevity; explaining, at least in part, the observed reality.

 Gender differences in human intelligence in the lower threshold